apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 For example, when using the `PulsarSink.builder().setTopics("some-topic1", "some-topic1-partition-0")` option to build the Pulsar sink, this is simplified to `PulsarSink.builder().setTopics("some-topic1")`.
 {{< /hint >}}

+#### Dynamic Topics by incoming messages

+Topics could be defined by the incoming messages instead of providing the fixed topic set in builder.
+You can dynamically provide the topic by in a custom `TopicRouter`.
+The topic metadata can be queried by using `PulsarSinkContext.topicMetadata(String topic)` and the query result would be cached and expire in `PulsarSinkOptions.PULSAR_TOPIC_METADATA_REFRESH_INTERVAL` milliseconds.

+If you want to write to a non-existed topic, just return it in `TopicRouter`.
+It will be created with only one partition.

 ### Serializer